-In this 90-minute presentation, attendees can expect to learn about the impact ASD has on criminal justice and forensic mental health settings and to acquire knowledge about the deficits commonly caused by ASD.
-Specifically, we will focus on how ASD may contribute to confabulation, competency to stand trial (CST) deficits, diminished capacity, false confessions, sexually inappropriate behaviors, suggestibility, aggressiveness, self-injurious and suicidal behaviors, and possible victimization during incarceration.
-Relevant research findings and case law will be presented throughout the workshop.
-Finally, this training will provide suggested approaches and intervention strategies that criminal justice and forensic mental health professionals can utilize when working with individuals who have suspected or confirmed ASD.
+In this 90-minute presentation, participants learn about the impact ASD has on criminal justice and forensic mental health settings and to acquire knowledge about the deficits commonly caused by ASD.
+Specifically, this webinar focuses on how ASD may contribute to confabulation, competency to stand trial (CST) deficits, diminished capacity, false confessions, sexually inappropriate behaviors, suggestibility, aggressiveness, self-injurious and suicidal behaviors, and possible victimization during incarceration.
+Relevant research findings and case law are presented throughout the workshop.
+Finally, this training provides suggested approaches and intervention strategies that criminal justice and forensic mental health professionals can utilize when working with individuals who have suspected or confirmed ASD.

 – Learn about the impact ASD has on criminal justice and forensic mental health settings